Morristown, New York

 Morristown is a town in St. Lawrence County, New York, United States.
 The population was 1,974 at the 2010 census.
 The town is named after Gouverneur Morris, a signer of the United States Declaration of Independence and landowner in New York.

 The Town of Morristown is on the northwestern part of the county and contains a village also named Morristown.
 The village and town are northwest of Gouverneur.

 History

 The town, part of Macomb's Purchase, was first settled permanently circa 1808 on the site of the present hamlet (and former village) of Morristown.

 One of the first battles in the War of 1812 was a naval battle in the St. Lawrence River between two warships.

 The town was established in 1821 from part of the Town of Oswegatchie, where it was known as "Haque.".
 Morristown was reduced twice to make new towns: Hammond (1827) and Macomb (1841).

-Due to the lack of waterpower, a windmill was erected in 1825.
+Due to the lack of waterpower, a windmill was erected in 1828, but stopped working and was abandoned two years later.